About TheTruthAboutPLAs.com

 Our Bloggers

-Ben Brubeck is the Director of Labor and Federal Procurement for Associated Builders & Contractors in their National office in Arlington, VA.
-Brubeck has been with ABC National Government Affairs since October 2003 and previously served as ABC’s Labor and State Affairs Director, Business and Labor Relations Manager, State Affairs Coordinator and Federal Legislative Assistant.
-A recognized leader in both state and federal labor issues, Brubeck has extensive experience with union-only PLAs, Davis-Bacon and state prevailing wage laws among other key labor matters throughout the United States.
+Ben Brubeck is the Vice President of Regulatory, Labor and State Affairs for Associated Builders & Contractors in their National office in Washington, D.C.
+Brubeck has been with ABC National Government Affairs since October 2003 and previously served in a variety of positions advocating for ABC member companies and employees.
+A recognized leader in both state and federal labor and procurement issues, Brubeck has extensive experience with union-only project labor agreements (PLAs), Davis-Bacon and state prevailing wage laws, and public-private partnerships (P3s) among other key federal and state contracting and labor matters throughout the United States.

-Kevin Dayton was the State Government Affairs Director for Associated Builders and Contractors (ABC) of California through March 2012 before starting his own California-based firms, Labor Issues Solutions, LLC and the Dayton Public Policy Institute.
+Kevin Dayton served as the State Government Affairs Director for Associated Builders and Contractors (ABC) of California through March 2012 before starting his own California-based firms, Labor Issues Solutions, LLC and the Dayton Public Policy Institute.
 He coordinated ABC’s state and local political operations, including issue analysis and the development and implementation of strategies to protect open bid competition and freedom of choice in apprenticeship training.

 On occasion, TheTruthAboutPLAs.com will host the opinions of non-affiliated bloggers.
 While we attempt to broaden the discussion, we do not claim responsibility for their views, opinions, or statements.